 These tax credits and deductions help offset the amount we pay in taxes throughout the year.
 The GST/HST tax credit involves a series of installments.
 Just like every other credit or deduction, you need to ask for it when filing your taxes.

-Want to know what the GST/HST tax credit is and when you will receive your payments once you’ve qualified for it?
+Want to know what the GST/HST tax credit is and when the GST payment dates are?
+Keep reading.

 What Is The GST/HST Tax Credit?

+The GST/HST tax credit aims to help lower-income households.
 When you purchase various goods and services in Canada, chances are you’ll have to pay Goods and Sales Tax (GST) and/or Harmonized Sales Tax (HST).
-As mentioned, the GST/HST tax credit is a financial benefit provided by the federal government, which helps offset the amount of GST and HST that consumers get charged for during a tax year.
+As mentioned, the GST/HST tax credit is a financial benefit provided by the federal government, which helps offset the amount of GST and HST that consumers get charged during a tax year.

 The credit involves 4 annual (quarterly) non-taxable payments and is meant for families, spouses, common-law partners, and individuals who have low to moderate net incomes.

 Do you have children?
 Check out these tax benefits for parents.

 How Much Can You Receive With The GST/HST Tax Credit?

 The GST/HST tax credit is calculated by the Canada Revenue Agency (CRA).
 If you qualify, the overall amount you can receive, as well as the size of your quarterly payments can vary based on the following personal and financial elements: